AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 We now know that the flow survives until $t = T_0$.
 When the flow reaches this point we stop it and change the flow by removing the tangential component $X^top$ entirely, only leaving $X^perp$.
 With this simpler flow Li and Pan @jiayuIsoperimetricProblemRiemannian2023 showed that $u$ is uniformly bounded from below for _all_ time and thus our results prove that the flow exists for all $t in [0,infinity)$.

+#proposition[
+  The flow described in @head-setting exists for all time $t in [0,infinity)$.
+]
+This proves the first condition of @thrm-flow_method.

-We now want to show that the limit of this flow is precisely an integral hypersurface of $X^perp$, to do this we will again use a trick where we take a limit of an entire interval of our flow.
+We now want to show that the limit of this flow is precisely an integral hypersurface $S_lambda$, to do this we will use a trick where we take a limit of an entire interval of our flow.
 To be more precise assume that $F: M times [0, infinity) -> N$ solves the flow, then consider the functions $F_n : M times [0,1] -> N$ defined by
 $
   F_n (t, p) = F(n+t, p).